whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 And here are the map tiles being display as expected in a mobile client connected to a Tailscale VPN visiting `http://whosonfirst`:

 <img src="images/wof-browser-tsnet-sm.png" style="max-height: none !important;" />

+Protomaps has [its own styling language](https://protomaps.com/docs/frontends/leaflet#custom-vector-data) for defining how map should be displayed.
+As of this writing custom styles are not supported by the Who's On First Browser but only because I haven't decided the best way to import them.
+If you have some ideas or thoughts about how that should work [we'd love your input](https://github.com/whosonfirst/go-whosonfirst-browser).